Healing dissociation from complex trauma is a long road, and for me, a difficult path of self discovery and mapping my

-I lost everything that ever mattered because of my disorders and abuse, including being manipulated out of rights to my own child via legal guardianship that led to adoption.
+I lost everything that ever mattered because of not having the right support and not understanding my disorders and abuse, including being manipulated out of rights to my own child via legal guardianship that led to adoption.
 My own husband and mother-in-law were supposedly educated about mental health (mother-in-law a psych nurse even) but they still were ignorant on the subject of D.I.D.
+I wish I knew then what I knew now so I could have fought the emotional and psychological abuse and manipulation.

 I did my best to get help, I was fighting for my disability.
 I was homeless, nothing but a car and some clothes to my name.
 After losing my rights to my daughter forever after just one year of legal guardianship, I fought to survive the return of the worst dissociation I could have, the return of alters I had once fused and nearly forgotten, my number of selves now doubled….and perhaps, even growing more than I knew.

 Feeling like I’ve nothing worse to lose, feeling stronger having managed to find help and support to overcome so much, I am beginning to share my painful story to help other people.
-I know I will receive backlash for bringing this in the spotlight, but I want to be the voice for the children who don’t have a say in their own recovery.
+I know I may receive backlash for bringing this subject and history of my life in the spotlight, but I want to be the voice for the children who don’t have a say in their own recovery.

 With all this, I am on a path of healing my D.I.D. and c-PTSD, as well as kept very much busy repairing some situations in my life as a result of my trauma (medical, financial, educational, legal, familial, etc).
 Showing the world who we are and getting acceptance without, will lead to acceptance within.